stefanherzog/UCI-HAR-course-project/README.md

 which download and unzip the data from the internet.

+## The logic behind "run_analysis.r"

+From a high-level perspective, the script does the following:

+ 1. Empty workspace
+ 2. Set the working directory
+ 3. Load packages
+ 4. Download the data and extract files from ZIP file (commented out, see note above)
+ 5. Read relevant data from text files
+ 6. Merge the train and test datasets
+ 7. Extract relevant measurements (i.e., the 33 patterns that have a mean and a standard deviation variable; see also "features_info.txt")
+ 8. Label the activity numbers
+ 9. Select and name the columns
+10. Create the tidy data set
+11. Write the tidy data set to the text file

 ## More information on the original data set

 For more details on the original data set, see the